Central Vista Redevelopment Project

 Central Vista Redevelopment Project is the ongoing redevelopment of the Central Vista, India's central administrative area located near Raisina Hill, New Delhi.
 Designed and constructed by Edwin Lutyens and Herbert Baker during British rule as the seat of the imperial government, the area was retained by the Government of India following independence.

-Scheduled for completion between 2020 and 2026, the project seeks to transform the 3 km (1.9 mi) stretch of Rajpath spanning from Rashtrapati Bhavan to India Gate into a modern, pedestrian-friendly boulevard.
+Scheduled for completion between 2020 and 2028, the project seeks to transform the 3 km (1.9 mi) stretch of Rajpath spanning from Rashtrapati Bhavan to India Gate into a modern, pedestrian-friendly boulevard.
 Key components include the construction of a new Parliament building with increased seating capacity, a new Central Secretariat to house all ministries, and new official residences and offices for the Prime Minister and Vice President near the North and South Blocks.
 The existing North and South Blocks will be converted into publicly accessible museums, along with the adaptive reuse of other historic structures.

 The redevelopment project is estimated to cost around ₹13,450 crore (approximately ₹160 billion or US$1.9 billion as of 2023), with expenses spread over a four-year period.

-The ratification of the project invited scathing scrutiny, criticism, and public outcry, particularly in light of the onset of the COVID-19 pandemic and the projected impact on heritage structures, many of which are slated for demolition.
+The ratification of the project invited scathing scrutiny, criticism, and public outcry, particularly against the backdrop of the Covid-19 pandemic when the project was initiated, and the impact on numerous heritage structures, many of which have either been demolished or scheduled for demolition.
 Critics underscored the burgeoning cost of the project (equivalent to 1% of the relief package announced during the pandemic) as tone-deaf, especially against the backdrop of spiralling economic uncertainty.
-This was compounded by the proposed demolition of several historically significant structures to make way for the redevelopment, which many viewed as emblematic of the Government of India's misplaced priorities.
-Moreover, as the second wave of the pandemic ravaged India in 2021—prompting a stringent lockdown to curb the virus's spread—the project was controversially designated an "essential service": while all other construction activities in Delhi came to a screeching halt, work on the redevelopment continued unabated.
+This was compounded by the proposed demolition of several historically significant structures to make way for the redevelopment, which many viewed as emblematic of the Government of India’s misplaced priorities.
+Moreover, as the second wave of the pandemic ravaged India in 2021—prompting a stringent lockdown to curb the virus’s spread—the project was controversially designated an "essential service": while all other construction activities in Delhi came to a screeching halt, work on the redevelopment continued unabated.

 The project proceeded with limited public consultation on land use changes, incomplete disclosure of heritage review processes, and key approvals, such as for the new Parliament building, granted during lockdown meetings where non-governmental members were reportedly unable to attend.
 While the government justified the urgent commencement of the project citing the dilapidated condition of several ministry buildings, the absence of opportunities for public consultation, expert input, and adherence to established heritage bylaws generated considerable criticism from the public, conservationists, and opposition parties alike.